Life Events and Changes

 Death of Your Spouse

 If your spouse dies, it changes the beneficiary structure of your account.
-Please complete a Member Beneficiary Designation form, to update your SERS account information.
+Please sign in to Account Login to update your SERS account information.

 Death of a Beneficiary